In this guide on how to eat clean for beginners, you’ll learn simple rules to drive your healthy eating habits.

 We ate whatever we wanted, but everything we ate fit into the containers.
 No weight loss plan is easy, but this option is simple.

-If you’re looking to lose weight, remember that 1 lb. is correlated to 3500 calories.
 You can track your calorie intake with free apps like MyFitnessPal.
-We talk about this in detail in our healthy weight loss challenge.
+We talk about this in detail in our 30-Day Weight Loss Challenge which also shares how to calculate your recommended daily calories to consume.

 Eat Clean for Weight Gain